 one Dutton Jensen from 1984

 For very profound information on the company and it's cars, the homepage and books by Richard Calver are THE indispensable source.
-Every single Jensen produced is in his lists, but of some, he has not heard for a while.
-Here is the way to his homepage: "Jensen Data": www.richardcalver.com
+Since his death the data has been kept available but was not updated.
+Every single Jensen produced is in his lists, even the silence about the fate of some was factored into the statistics on survivors etc. Here is the way to his homepage: "Jensen Data": www.richardcalver.com

 The hub for most communication on Jensen-related activities is the homepage of the British Jensen Club as it links and informs about what is going on with its international branches and siblings.
 It is the place for discussion of all kinds of technical issues (plenty on restauration and getting the cars to run): encouragement and support of each other's endeavours is their crucial strength!
 Here is the link to the Jensen Owners Club GB: www.joc.org.uk